 At the same time, while I have experienced Spanish bureaucracy as truly dreadful, I haven’t met a single public servant who didn’t complain about too little money, too much work or too few personnel.
 This is pathetic, as Catalonia alone has as many people working for the administration as Taiwan, where such most public services are excellent.

-Anyway, with the help of a good friend who works at a travel agency, on Wednesday I got offered for October a very reasonably priced Turkish Airlines ticket, with extra luggage included.
+Anyway, with the help of a good friend who works at a travel agency, on Wednesday I got offered a very reasonably priced Turkish Airlines ticket for October, with extra luggage included.
 I was quite happy, especially as the renting of my recently renovated flat has proven more complicated and less profitable than I expected.

 At the end, we decided to first renew the reservation, which expires after 48 hours.
 From tomorrow on, it will be an arduous task to try to solve this totally unexpected problem.
 I had rather thought that there might be some administrative issues, particularly considering the total inefficiency I have experienced here in almost every sector.